utkusarioglu/wordpress-react-typescript/API.md

 ### wrt theme [options] [command]

-Hierarchical parent for actions that relate to managing your WordPress theme.
+Parent for actions that relate to managing your WordPress theme.

 | Command | Action                                                         |
 | ------- | -------------------------------------------------------------- |